 Firstly, I want to give praise to both Ray Dalio as a visionary and the team over at Evoke (Alex Shahidi and Damien Bisserier) as equal visionaries for creating all-weather and risk-parity portfolio solutions for investors.

-The importance of All-Weather and Risk-Parity portfolios, in terms of advancing the way investors think about diversification, is seismic in magnitude.
+The importance of Ray Dalio All Weather portfolio and Risk-Parity portfolio, in terms of advancing the way investors think about diversification, is seismic in magnitude.

 Industry standard has been in the past, and unfortunately still is currently, obsessed with and over-the-moon enamored by the classic 60/40 portfolio composed of market-cap weighted stocks and aggregate bonds indexes.